Why I don’t use the terms “masculine” and “feminine” to define the style essences

 Fashion recommendations

 The same is true for fashion.
-You can argue that on average, Dramatic, Natural, and Gamine fashion is more masculine than Ethereal, Ingenue, and Romantic fashion, but the fact is, all six types look harmonious in certain kinds of traditionally feminine clothing, such as wide boho maxi skirts for Naturals and playful mini skirts for Gamines.
+You can argue that on average, Dramatic, Natural, and Gamine fashion is more masculine than Ethereal, Ingenue, and Romantic fashion.
+But the fact is, all six types look harmonious in certain kinds of traditionally feminine clothing, like wide boho maxi skirts for Naturals and playful mini skirts for Gamines.

 So it ends up being potentially misleading to define which essences’ clothes are characteristically masculine, or even simply “more” masculine, because that can give the false impression that Dramatics, Naturals, and Gamines only look good in traditionally masculine clothes.